PNikolov-IA/bomberman/README.md

     * The Bomberman client is connected to a server
     * The Bomberman server runs the game
-    * The cliend sends commands to the server and expect the server response and the game flow
+    * The client sends commands to the server and expects the server respond and controll the game flow
     * The client may leave the game on any time by braking server connection
+    * _Locktep mode_ is in place to prevent cheating and insure no desync is happening

 ### Team name: S.P.I